-Lung cancer starts when abnormal cells grow out of control in the lung.
-They can invade nearby tissues and form tumors.
+Lung cancer is the out-of-control growth of abnormal cells in the lungs.
+These cells can invade nearby tissues and form tumors.
 Lung cancer can start anywhere in the lungs and affect any part of the respiratory system.

 What are the symptoms?

 The first signs of lung cancer may include a new cough or a cough that doesn't go away, wheezing, or feeling short of breath.
 Other signs may include chest pain and blood in mucus that is coughed up.

 Your symptoms, your medical history, and any history of cancer in your family will help your doctor decide how likely it is that you have lung cancer.
 You may need tests to be sure.
 Lung cancer is usually first found on a chest X-ray or a CT scan.

 Treatment for lung cancer is based on the type and stage of the cancer and other things, such as your overall health.
 The main treatments are surgery to remove the cancer, radiation therapy, and chemotherapy.
 There are also other options, such as immunotherapy or targeted therapy.
 A clinical trial may be a good choice.